-Storage Area OptiInk allows you to create storage areas to hold output.
-You can define the Host, Share, and Name of the storage area.

 Working Space You can browse for the correct colorspace profile.
-OptiInk image processing is done in the RGB colorspace.
-Images in different digital formats and quality levels are received that need uniform RGB colorspace.
+Image processing is done in the RGB colorspace.
+Images in different digital formats and quality levels need uniform RGB colorspace.
 This uniform colorspace is called the RGB working space.

-Input GRAY Colorspace You can tag images with a default GRAY profile if they do not have an embedded profile.
-If you select this option, you also have to specify the rendering intent, which can be the default rendering intent (i.e, the rendering intent as specified in the default GRAY profile, or a specific rendering intent: perceptual, saturation, relative colorimetric, absolute colorimetric, or restore dynamic range).
-NOTE: When the user selects a profile from the list of available profiles, only profiles corresponding to the colorspace are displayed; for example, the user will not see any other profiles except Gray profiles from the list of "Default Gray Input Profile".
-Input CMYK Colorspace You can tag images with a default CMYK profile if they do not have an embedded profile.
-If you select this option, you also have to specify the rendering intent, which can be the default rendering intent (i.e, the rendering intent as specified in the default CMYK profile, or a specific rendering intent: perceptual, saturation, relative colorimetric, absolute colorimetric, or restore dynamic range).
+Input GRAY Colorspace Preferences

+You can tag images with a default GRAY profile if they do not have an embedded profile.
+If you select this option, specify the rendering intent, which can be the default rendering intent (i.e, the rendering intent as specified in the default GRAY profile, or a specific rendering intent: perceptual, saturation, relative colorimetric, absolute colorimetric, or restore dynamic range).

+Input CMYK Colorspace Preferences

+You can tag images with a default CMYK profile if they do not have an embedded profile.
+If you select this option, specify the rendering intent, which can be the default rendering intent (i.e, the rendering intent as specified in the default CMYK profile, or a specific rendering intent: perceptual, saturation, relative colorimetric, absolute colorimetric, or restore dynamic range).
 You can select a user-specified profile and intent for CMYK values.

+Email Settings

-Email Settings You can define an Email host, specify username and password, and the IP address.
+You can define an Email host, specify username and password, and the IP address.
 When Alert on Error is set in the post-process operation, an email will be sent to the specified email address to alert the user of the job status.

-System Log Purge The System Log can be deleted at a specified time by day, hour, or minutes.
-Job Delete Jobs can be deleted at a specified time limit by day, hour, or minute.
+System Log Purge Preferences

+The System Log can be deleted at a specified time by day, hour, or minutes.

+Job Delete Preferences

+Jobs can be deleted at a specified time limit by day, hour, or minute.
 The default is off.

-Which Jobs are eligible for purging is determined Time Limit and Time Of Day .
+Which Jobs are eligible for purging is determined Time Limit and Time Of Day.

 NOTE: Time Of Day is used to select which Jobs to Purge.
 It is NOT a scheduled time when purging takes place.
 Purging is always happening continuously as described above.

 If the Time Limit mode is used, a Job becomes available for purging when it has "completed" more than x time ago (where x is determined by the settings).
 This provides for a continuous purging cycle where jobs are there for a defined amount of time.

 If Time Of Day mode is used, a Job becomes available for purging when it completed BEFORE the last configured Time Of Day setting.
 This provides for clearing out material on a daily cycle.
 If this has been set to 03:00 in the morning, at 02:00 AM the expiry limit is 03:00 of the day before.
 If it is now 04:00, the expiry is 03:00 of the same day.
-The purge operation is not actually scheduled for 03:00, as it is takes place continuously.
+The purge operation is not actually scheduled for 03:00, as it takes place continuously.